sanderson-ut/eslint-import-resolver-typescript-repro/README.md

 `@foo/foo` has ESLint enabled, and has `import/no-unresolved` set to error.

 Example projects were created using `ng-cli`.
+ESLint was added using `ng add @angular-eslint/schematics`.

 ## Instructions